TheShermanTanker/pypy/pypy/doc/windows.rst

 (32 bits, 64 bits) is automatically selected.
 A 32 bit build can only be built using a 32 bit Python and vice versa.
 By default the interpreter is built using the Multi-threaded DLL (/MD) runtime environment.

-If you wish to override this detection method to use a different compiler (mingw or a different version of MSVC):

-* set up the PATH and other environment variables as needed
-* set the `CC` environment variable to compiler exe to be used, for a different version of MSVC `SET CC=cl.exe`.

 **Note:** The RPython translator requires a special 64 bit Python, see below